swissquote/crafty/docs/CLI.md

 Presets can register test runners, when running `crafty test` all these test runners are invoked.

-Currently Jest is the only test runner which has a preset.
+We have one test runner which is provided as a preset; Jest.

 ## Commands added by presets